 What is academic probation?

-Can I get scholarship and/or financial aid?
+Can I get a scholarship and/or financial aid?

 A healthy academic performance can lead you to receive high grades and be on the President’s list by achieving a semester average of 90 or above, or on the Dean’s list by achieving a semester average of 85 or above.
 A student honored by these two lists is provided with financial assistance ranging from 25 to 30 percent of tuition.
-On the other hand, financial aid is granted annually to regular full-time students and is calculated on the basis of the tuition for 12 credit hours per semester (the regular full-time students).
+On the other hand, financial aid is granted annually to regular full-time students and is calculated on the basis of the tuition for 12 credit hours per semester (the load for regular full-time students).
 Finally, you can apply for financial aid; upholding human dignity is the motive to financially help HU students.